epfl-ml4ed/flipped-classroom/README.md

 ## Early Prediction in Flipped Classrooms

-Increasingly adopted over the years, **flipped classrooms** represent a learning design that requires students to complete pre-class activities before participating in face-to-face sessions.
+Increasingly adopted over the years, **flipped classrooms** require students to complete pre-class activities before participating in face-to-face sessions.
 For pre-class activities, this design often makes use of **digital content** published in online platforms.
 The **students’ engagement** in pre-class activities is essential for the success of flipped classrooms, as these activities prepare students for effective participation in face-to-face sessions.

 The widespread adoption of a flipped classroom design has spurred investigations into the issues of how to **anticipate academic performance** by analyzing digital traces, gathered from students in pre-class activities.
 Student success prediction, where a model forecasts future performance of students as they interact online, is a primary goal.
 Trustworthy **early predictions** enable effective content personalization and adaptive teaching interventions.